fpgasystems/hacc/docs/infrastructure.md

 The access network is the infrastructure that allows secure remote access to our **users** through SSH.

 ## Known limitations
-* The servers of the U250 and U280 clusters, as well as the Versal server, are virtualized.
+* The U250 and U280 servers—as well as the Versal—are virtualized.
 For some of those, the 100 GbE NICs are shared and might impact your designs.
 * Not all servers in the U250 cluster are Vivado workflow enabled (as they do not have a USB - JTAG connection).
 The same is true for the Versal server.
-* None of the QSFP28 FPGA interfaces are directly connected (they are connected to the leaf switches).
+* None of the QSFP28 FPGA interfaces are directly connected: they are always connected to corresponding leaf switch.